 What Role Does Prior History Play in PFA Orders?

-Pennsylvania takes domestic abuse very seriously, addressing the rising cases of physical and mental violence within households.
-The state has implemented the Protection from Abuse Act, granting its citizens the ability to file a PFA order to safeguard themselves from their abusers and restrict their civil rights.
-If you find yourself served with a PFA order, it’s understandable to feel scared and uncertain about the future.
-Dealing with familial relationships can complicate matters when trying to maintain your defense.
-In such challenging situations, the importance of hiring a professional Pittsburgh criminal lawyer cannot be overstated.
+Pennsylvania takes domestic abuse seriously and actively addresses the rising cases of physical and mental violence within households.
+The state has implemented the Protection from Abuse Act, which grants citizens the ability to file a PFA order to safeguard themselves from abusers and protect their civil rights.
+If you find yourself served with a PFA order, it’s normal to feel scared and uncertain about the future.
+Dealing with familial relationships can complicate matters when defending yourself.
+In such challenging situations, hiring a professional Washington PA criminal lawyer is of utmost importance.

-A knowledgeable attorney can provide guidance on your next steps and ensure proper representation in court.
-At Logue Law Group, we have conducted extensive research on the PFA order proceedings and how your prior history can impact the charges against you.
+A knowledgeable attorney can provide guidance and ensure proper representation in court.
+At Logue Law Group, we have conducted extensive research on PFA order proceedings and how your prior history can impact the charges against you.

 How Does the PFA Court Hearing Process Work?

 Initially, the plaintiff approaches the court to request a temporary PFA order, while you may not be involved in the application process itself.
 The court handles the case with the presence of the plaintiff and the prosecutor, imposing civil restrictions to ensure the safety of the alleged victim and any minor children involved.
 Civil restrictions typically arise when the plaintiff presents evidence to the court, such as:

 - A history of violence on the defendant’s part.